CFHS code : ED148

 John James was married for the first time to Edith Susan Attenborough on 27 April 1865 at the Church of St John the Evangelist, Hammersmith.
 (Since both fathers were silversmiths in London, one wonders whether the couple had become acquainted through the trade.)
 The couple’s oldest son, Charles R, was born while they were in Folkestone, and the second son, William J, in Kensington, London.

 In 1868 John was appointed a minor canon of Llandaff Cathedral in Wales, a position he held until 1871, in which year the census return shows him and Edith living in St Peter Street, Llandaff with not only Charles R and William J, but also Francis James (1) (see above) and Mary Theodora (6 months), both born in Llandaff.
-Theirs was a large household, with John James’s widowed mother, Sarah, aged 64, and a niece, Bertha Reynolds, aged 6 (presumably of the Shaftesbury Reynolds family), as well as four domestic staff.
+Theirs was a large household, with John James’s widowed mother, Sarah, aged 64, and a niece, Bertha Reynolds, aged 6 (who was the sister of Leonard William Reynolds – later Sir Leonard, see below, John James Lias, final paragraph), as well as four domestic staff.
 During the 1870s he was Professor of Modern Literature at St David’s College, Lampeter.

 John James was appointed vicar of St Edward’s Church, Cambridge in 1880, a post he held until 1892, living on St Mary’s Street (or St Mary’s Gate) in central Cambridge.
 During that time, he delivered the Hulsean Lectures for 1883 in the Cambridge Faculty of Divinity, and was Lady Margaret Preacher in 1884.
 He was also Preacher at the Chapel Royal, Whitehall, in London, 1884‒86.
 In 1887, he was appointed examining chaplain to the Bishop of Llandaff, and from 1895 was chancellor of Llandaff Cathedral.

 In 1887, Edith Susan died.
 John James married again at the age of 55, on 13 January 1890, at St John’s Church, Paddington, his wife being Mary Blanche Mortlock, daughter of Edmund John Mortlock, banker, and his wife Mary Jane of Great Abington (a village seven miles southeast of Cambridge).
-John and Mary Blanche had three children: their first son Ronald John Mortlock, educated at Marlborough College, Lieutenant in the 9th Batallion the Royal Sussex Regiment, was killed in action on 23 February 1916, aged 26, and his grave is in the Menin Road South Military Cemetery, Belgium; their second son, Edmund Thomas Mortlock Lias (1892‒1938) is buried with his wife adjacent to his mother’s grave in Little Abington; their daughter was Blanche Mortlock Lias (see below).
+John and Mary Blanche had three children: their first son Ronald John Mortlock, educated at Marlborough College, Lieutenant in the 10th Batallion the Royal Sussex Regiment, was killed in action near Ypres on 23 February 1916, aged 26, while serving with the 9th Battalion of that regiment, and his grave is in the Menin Road South Military Cemetery, Belgium.
+Their second son, Edmund Thomas Mortlock Lias (1892‒1938) is buried with his wife adjacent to his mother’s grave in Little Abington; their daughter was Blanche Mortlock Lias (see below).

 In 1892, John was appointed rector of the church of St Mary the Virgin, East Bergholt, in Suffolk, and he remained in that position until 1903, the 1901 census showing him and his family living in the rectory of the church.
 Thereafter he was a licensed preacher in the diocese of Ely, 1903‒11.
 The 1911 census shows Mary Blanche and him living with son Ronald at Bromfield, Oathill Road, Hayward’s Heath, in Sussex, and Kelly’s Directories for 1913, 1915 an 1918 show him as head of household at that same address.